punamshrestha1/punamshrestha1/README.md

 ## About Me

-I'm a passionate developer from Nepal.
-I am a undergraduate student,currently in the early phase of my developer journey.
+I am a undergraduate student from Nepal,currently in the early phase of my developer journey.
 I love to explore the tech world, learn new things, and teach others the things that I have learned.
 I am very interested in topics like Web development, technical writing and community.
 ## Skills

 - JavaScript